 Specifies the name of a building, containing 1 to 60 characters, on the separator pages of the output data set.
-This can help in distributing output.
-This parameter is optional.
+This parameter can help in distributing output and is optional.

-This example prints "920" on the line reserved for BUILDING on the separator pages of any output data set that references OUTDS4:
+Example: This example prints "920" on the line reserved for BUILDING on the separator pages of any output data set that references OUTDS4: //OUTDS4\OUTPUT\BUILDING='920'

-'''

-//OUTDS4 OUTPUT BUILDING='920'

-'''